kamuju/google-cloud-platform-samples.compute/javascript-client-library-example/README.md

   1) Visit https://code.google.com/apis/console/?api=compute to register your
   application.
     - Click on "API Access" in the left column
-    - Click the button labeled "Create an OAuth2 client ID..." if you have not generated any client IDs, or "Create another client ID..." if you have
+    - If you have not generated any client IDs, click the button labeled "Create an OAuth2 client ID...", otherwise, either select a previously created client ID, or click "Create another client ID..."
     - Give your application a name and click "Next"
     - Select "Web Application" as the "Application type"
     - Click "Create client ID"
     - Click "Edit settings..." for your new client ID
     - Under the redirect URI, enter the location of your JavaScript application
-    - Add a JavaScript origin that corresponds to the domain from where you will be running the script
+    - Under the JavaScript origin, enter the location of your JavaScript application
     - Click "Update"

   2) Update the following in app.html (projectId, clientId, apiKey).